 It was quite an honour to make a small memorial for Patricia and to be allowed to incorporate Mackintosh's designs was a rare treat that few people get and I would like to extend my thanks to the Douglas Family and to 78 Derngate for the experience.

-Photo of Patricia Douglas courtesy: Charles Rennie Mackintosh Society
+Photo of Patricia Douglas: courtesy of The Charles Rennie Mackintosh Society

 78 Derngate will be represented at the National Service of Thanksgiving at Westminster Abbey on 11 November 2018.